- English Select this as your preferred language

 Brooks Development Authority

 The mission of the Brooks Development Authority Board is to promote and develop a dynamic, sustainable, and inclusive community by serving as a catalyst for transformative economic development and regional prosperity.
 The board comprises 11 members: 10 District-appointed members appointed by their respective Councilmembers and one member appointed by the Mayor.
 Members serve overlapping two-year terms of office.
-Board meetings are held monthly on every first and third Tuesday and take place at the Brooks Development Authority Board Room located at 2664 Flight Nurse, San Antonio, Texas, 78235.
-Liaison: Sonia Veliz – (210) 678-3302.
+Board meetings are held monthly on the first Tuesday at the Brooks Development Authority’s Board Room located at 7515 Inner Circle Drive, Suite 101, San Antonio, Texas 78235.
+Liaison: Sonia Veliz – (210) 678-3393.
 View Brooks Development Authority Board meeting agendas.
 Apply for the Brooks Development Authority Board here.

 Building Standards Board